axelvaldez/radical-companies/_posts/2-missing-chapters/2022-05-04-radical-companies-faq.markdown

  <p>In a decentralized world, co-owners will deal with problems <em>before</em> they become a problem.
 They become a problem today because a handful of people can decide to ignore &ldquo;externalities&rdquo; for the sake of financial gain.</p>

 <h2>Aren&rsquo;t the liquidity suggestions super complex?
 What about tax-wise?
 Do we want the people to deal with that?</h2>
- <p>We never said anything about taxes, law, or anything else we don&rsquo;t know much about.
-These are suggestions, thought experiments to point to how things could possibly work.</p>
+ <p>We never said anything about taxes and laws because we don&rsquo;t know much about them.</p>
- <p>Maybe it is not so much that these ideas are impractical, as it is that they are different and unfamiliar.</p>
+ <p>We have been accused of being impractical, but it is not so much that as these ideas are different and unfamiliar.</p>

 <h1 class="_section">Co-Management</h1>